Hugh O'Donnell, 2nd Earl of Tyrconnell: Legacy

 (c) in a partial translation of the Latin original of the Letters Patent held by Count O'Donnell von Tyrconnell in Austria, and recounted in O'Donnell 1989.

 Versions (a) and (b) make explicit reference to the remainder to Donal Oge O'Donnell.) who was the son of Rory's late elder half-brother Donal.
 In O'Donnell's will, he appointed Hugh Balldearg O'Donnell, a soldier in the Spanish army, as his heir, thus restoring the chieftainship to the elder branch of the family.

 As of 2018, two portraits, one of O'Donnell and the other of his wife Anna-Margaret, are held at Kiplin Hall in Yorkshire.

+Modern appraisal

+Historian Matteo Binasco notes that, despite O'Donnell's young age, he was a proactive figure who worked tirelessly to support his family's interests, as well as the interests of Irish Franciscans.